 Born in Detroit, Michigan, Jones was raised in Pittsburgh, Pennsylvania.
-He attended Howard University in Washington D.C. for both undergraduate and law schools.
-After earning a Master of Business Administration from the Wharton School at the University of Pennsylvania, he practiced law in Philadelphia and then taught at Penn State University in State College, Pennsylvania and George Mason University in Washington, D.C.
+He attended Howard University in Washington, D.C. for both undergraduate and law schools.
+After earning a Master of Business Administration from the Wharton School at the University of Pennsylvania, he practiced law in Philadelphia and then taught at Penn State University in State College, Pennsylvania and George Mason University in Virginia.
 Jones is also a 1994 graduate of the National War College and holds a Master of Science in Strategic Studies from the National Defense University, both in Washington, D.C.

 A career member of the U.S. Foreign Service since 1981, he has held several posts overseas.
 He has served as Consul General in Tegucigalpa, Honduras; Deputy Chief of Mission in Ouagadougou, Burkina Faso; Consul General in Brussels, Belgium; Head of the Refugee Office in Bangkok, Thailand, and Consular Officer at the U.S. Embassy in Santo Domingo, the Dominican Republic.
 He also served briefly at the U.S. Embassy in San Jose, Costa Rica.